Last Updated on January 19, 2023 by Pinpoint 250

 Which Method is Best?

 Metal filters, such as those used in a French press, retain the natural oils of the coffee, which can cause your coffee to taste a little bitter.
-It really comes down to your personal preference.
+It comes down to your personal preference.

 Which one would you choose?
 Please let me know by leaving a comment below.